Lethalz/ZetV2/Reference/Books/The Millionaire Fastlane.md

 - **Distribution systems**.
 These are systems that move products to the masses.
 An example is Amazon
 - **Human resource systems.** Systems that are run by people.
 Sometimes they can work in conjunction with other systems

 ## The Real Law of Wealth

-**The law of affection:** The more lives you affect in an entity you control, in scale or in magnitude, the richer you become.
+**The law of effection:** The more lives you affect in an entity you control, in scale or in magnitude, the richer you become.

-> _“To exploit the Law of Affection, your business needs to make an impact of either scale or magnitude, or both.
+> _“To exploit the Law of effection, your business needs to make an impact of either scale or magnitude, or both.
 Within our Fastlane wealth equation, “scale” and_ _“magnitude” are implicit to our “net profit” variable. **NET PROFIT = Units Sold (Scale) X Unit Profit (Magnitude)**”_

 ## Your Vehicle To Wealth